DazKins/crudly-docs/nodejs/Getting Started.md

 npm install express
 ```

-And let's populate `main.js` a basic express server.
+And let's populate `main.js` with a basic express server.
 We'll add routes for getting customer, pet and a pet's owner alongside some routes for creating them:

 ```js
 import express from "express";